redhat-openstack/openstack-puppet-modules/README.md

 puppet-fluentd
 ==============

-Manage fluentd installation with Puppet
+Manage Fluentd installation and configuration with Puppet using the td-agent.

+## Todo's
+- No RedHat suport yet (feel free to send us your pullrequest)
+- Automatic installation of td-agent Plugins

 ## Configuration